NaClts/CLI-UNO/README.md

 NOTE: Please note that the game assumes valid inputs from the user for the seamless gaming experience.

-## Non-standard C/C++ libraries

 ## Credits
-- UNO game rules and concept by
+- UNO game rules and concept by group#21
-- "Contribution" by "Your name"